keijokapp/node-foundationdb/README.md

 Node bindings for [FoundationDB](https://www.foundationdb.org/)!

 The original [FoundationDB bindings](https://github.com/josephg/node-foundationdb) are effectively unmaintained and have a fair share of quirks, limitations and bugs.
 This fork includes fixes to many of these issues. **This package is not drop-in compatible with the original [`foundationdb`](https://www.npmjs.com/package/foundationdb) package.** Attempting to use it as a drop-in may result in an unexpected behavior, including data loss.
+Please review the [change log](CHANGELOG.md) when migrating.

 - [Getting started](#usage)
 - [Connecting to your database cluster](#connecting-to-your-cluster)